 The first week will be an introductory week in which I will discuss a large variety of topics including how the class will work, the process of editing, the nuts and bolts of the editorial process, and present a few pieces of film for examination.
-We will introduce or refresh the concepts of the "Lean Forward Moment" and the "Rule of Threes" that you might have learned in CTPR 295 and 310 (or CTPR 335, if you've taken that) and which you've learned by reading my book cover to cover, right?
-We will start to pave the way for their expansion.
+We will refresh the concepts of the "Lean Forward Moment" and the "Rule of Threes" that we learned in CTPR 510 (and which you've learned by reading my book cover to cover, right?) and start to pave the way for their expansion.
 We will also discuss variations on the syllabus that we may want to make.

-After that, our weekly meetings will generally include a presentation by one or two students who will examine a scene from a favorite film of theirs, emphasizing the editorial choices made in the creation of that scene.
+After that, our weekly meetings will generally include a presentation by one student who will examine a scene from a favorite film of theirs, emphasizing the editorial choices made in the creation of that scene.
 I will also discuss different aspects of editing, using film clips to illustrate the topics.
 Over the course of the semester, these talks will provide a more or less complete discussion of the thought processes and techniques of the editing process, from picture editing to sound and music across a wide spectrum of projects.
+There is a possibility that we might have a guest speaker during one or two weeks.
+No promises, but if they don't cancel out on me, you should have some interesting opportunities for discussion with working professionals besides me.

-I will also post several handouts for each class online on a class website (I'll give you the URL once I create it - until then I will probably just give you a Dropbox link.
+I will also post several handouts for each class online on the class website (I'll give you the URL once I port the site over to something that doesn't look so 20th Century).
 These are required reading, in lieu of a textbook.
 Occasionally I will assign a section from Lynda.com (http://itservices.usc.edu/lynda).
 Some of these will elaborate on our class discussion, some will be preparation for the following week's class, others will be interviews with filmmakers about the process of editing, and some will be Avid or Adobe tutorials.